 - Eggshells are composed of 97% calcium carbonate.

-- The calcium required to make eggshells must be provided in a hen’s diet while carbonate is produced within a hen’s body during the normal course
+- The calcium required to make eggshells must be provided in a hen’s diet while carbonate is produced within a hen’s body during the normal course of metabolism.

 - Calcium carbonate must be broken down into its components (calcium + carbonate) in the hen’s intestine before the calcium is absorbed into the blood.
 The calcium is then either stored in the bones or routed directly to the shell gland via the bloodstream.

-- The most common sources of calcium carbonate fed to laying hens are
+- The most common sources of calcium carbonate fed to laying hens are oyster shells and crushed limestone.

 The storage facility for calcium in laying hens is a specialized bone called the medullary bone.
 Think: sponge-like bone filled with calcium inside a hard, hollow bone.
 (The hard bone is the cortical bone, which is responsible for strength and stability).

 We can see a cortical leg bone in this photo.
 Medullary bones of a laying hens are inside cortical bones.
 Hens deprived of adequate amounts of dietary calcium will utilize the calcium stored within their cortical bones to produce eggshells, causing brittle bones that fracture easily and in the most severe cases, the inability to stand.
 This condition is known as caged-layer fatigue.
-Birds raised on the ground or on litter floors recycle calcium and phosphorus through consumption of feces, and do not have caged-layer fatigue.

 Larger particles of calcium carbonate take longer to digest than smaller particles.